Abib-ops/Abib/README.md

 - Simple 'Find': find words and phrases fast in the Bible.
 - Search the Books, Commentaries and Dictionaries, with the 'Search' button.
 - Built‑in daily readings: Spurgeon’s Morning & Evening
+- John Gill Exposition of the Entire Bible — click the Commentary button.
 - Extras: Pilgrim’s Progress and other classic works included
 - Light or Dark theme; font size you can adjust with Ctrl++ and Ctrl+-.
 - Works offline; no accounts, no telemetry.